virtual-labs/exp-red-black-tree-iiith/experiment/red-black-tree/aim.md

 15 minutes

-### Introduction to Red Black Trees
+### Learning Objectives of Red Black Trees

 Welcome to this module on Red black Tree!
-Take a look at what you will go through the module.
+You will be learn about:

    - What is Red Black Tree?
    - Representation of Red Black Tree